cainza/openshift-app-dev-demo/README.md

 ## 4. Openshift Serverless

-  Openshift Service mesh was set up so that we can monitor the state of our quarkus microservices.
-Two of the rest services are exposed externally while the rest are internal to the cluster.
+  We use quarkus native built applications.
+We use this for the startup times required for Openshfit Serverless.
+Since we are using a mesh of microservices the minimum count has been set to 1 container.
+The reason for this is that it takes a few seconds for everything downstream to start up.

+  On the event statistics endpoint we will set the minimum to 0 so that we can show it starting up as needed.
+This same microservices will also run an instance per request to show how it scales depending on requests.

   Note: You have to access both the rest-fights and the ui-superheroes external links directly once when using self service mesh signed certificates (The default for this demo).
 HTTPs is a requirement for using Serverless on Service mesh.
 If don't access the rest-fights service the and accept the self signed certificate then the UI will not work correctly as it calls that service.

   https://docs.openshift.com/container-platform/4.10/serverless/admin_guide/serverless-ossm-setup.html

 ## 5. Openshift Service Mesh

+  Openshift Service mesh was set up so that we can monitor the state of our quarkus microservices.
+Two of the rest services are exposed externally while the rest are internal to the cluster.

 ### Notes